dohiam/Simpio/doc/pio_programming.md

 - PF8 to select GPIOs to display a timeline for.
 - PF9 to display a timeline.

+## Linux Windows Mac OS X

+Simpio is a Linux command line application but runs well under Windows Subsystem for Linux on Windows 10 and Windows 11.
+It is expected to also run under [multipass](https://multipass.run/docs/installing-on-macos) on Mac OS X. (If there is interest in a native Mac OS version, please contact the Simpio author.)

 ## Simpio Options

 There are a few command line options for other ways to use Simpio.
 The options are best explained by looking at why one would want to use them.